otaviomacedo/aws-batch-simulator/README.md

-But let's say you have a service leval agreement with the Research department that the mean execution time from their perspective (from submission to completion) will be less than 18 min.
+But let's say you have a service leval agreement with the Research department that the mean execution time from their perspective (from submission to completion) should be less than 18 min.
 One way to achieve this is by deprioritizing the Finance jobs, using fair-share scheduling instead of FIFO.
 By experimenting with different sets of values (and running a simulation for each one), we conclude that we can achieve the desired result by giving the Research